Once Upon a Time in Jamaligudda: Plot

 Chukki (Praanya P Rao) narrates the story of her childhood, set in the 90s, which includes time spent with her uncle, Hiroshima aka Krishna (Dhananjaya).
-Hiroshima is in love with Rukku (Aditi Prabhudeva), who works in a massage parlour.
-But their love story leads to chaos.
-Then, a murder changes the course of their lives.
+Hiroshima is in love with Rukku (Aditi Prabhudeva) who works in a massage parlour.
+Their love story leads to chaos, and a murder changes the course of their lives.
 How they manage to come out of this mess forms the rest of the story.